menu icon

 For the Lavender Latte

-• Pour the espresso or coffee into a mug and stir in the lavender simple syrup.
+• Pour the espresso or coffee into a mug and stir in the lavender simple syrup (start with 2 teaspoons and adjust based on taste).

 • Pour the steamed or frothed milk on top, garnish with lavender buds and enjoy!